ait-testbed/attackmate/docs/source/playbook/commands/bettercap.rst

 get_session_ble
 ---------------

-Retrieve a JSON list of BLE devices discovered in the current session.
+Get a JSON list of BLE devices discovered in the current session.

 .. code-block:: yaml